rocket-pool/RPIPs/RPIPs/RPIP-46.md

 ---

 ## Abstract
-Currently, commission determines the payout of revenue from split between rETH and each specific minipool.
+Currently, commission determines the payout of revenue split between rETH and each specific minipool.
 Other parties, such as RPL, gain value indirectly.
 This proposal allows for splitting revenue between four initial parties: reth (the main product), node operators (the decentralized operators actually staking), voters (a subset of operators that have vote power), and rpl burn.

 This proposal also includes a small set of items for potential future use:
 - Seals that the security council can use to increase the NO share -- this is being used to find a reasonable setting based on the actual market.